rom1504/clip-retrieval/README.md

 echo '{"example_index": "output_folder"}' > indices_paths.json
 clip-retrieval back --port 1234 --indices-paths indices_paths.json
 ```

+`--use_jit True` uses jit for the clip model

+`--clip_model "ViT-B/32"` allows choosing the clip model to use

 `--enable_mclip_option True` loads the mclip model, making it possible to search in any language.